 Individual risk models are constructed and tailored for each of the conditions or procedures relative to each specific outcome.
 Model clinical outcomes reflect clinical-based measures of patient status during and after care and include in-hospital complications, in-hospital, or 30-day post-admission mortality.
-In cases where Medicare data is not available for a specific condition or procedure, such as appendectomy, Healthgrades analyzed all-payer data from 18 states.
+In cases where Medicare data is not available for a specific condition or procedure-such as gynecologic surgery procedures or maternity care related procedures-Healthgrades analyzed all-payer data from 17 states.